AloofBuddha/portfolio/permutations/README.md

 # File strucure

 - permutations.hs - A single file that defines a main function which simply prints the output of 3 example lists to run the perms function on.
-It is easiewr to break this down by function
+It is easier to break this down by function

 - spread - spread is a function that takes an element and a list, and 'spreads' that element into all possible places in the list, returning a list of lists.
 So for example:
 ```haskell